Mark Parry

 If you have any questions about our house clearance services, you'll find answers on this page.
 Drawing from nearly 20 years of hands-on experience in the industry, I’ve provided insights and guidance to help you understand the process.

-The information shared here is based on my professional expertise and is intended for reference.
-However, if there’s anything I haven’t covered, feel free to email or call me directly—I’m always happy to help.
+The information shared here is based on my professional expertise and is intended for reference only.
+However, if there’s anything I haven’t covered, feel free to email or call me direct, I’m always happy to help.

 You might be wondering if free house clearance services actually exist.
 The honest answer?
 Not really.
 If a company claims to offer a free clearance, you should ask yourself—who is covering their costs?
 They won’t be doing it out of goodwill, so chances are, you’re paying in some way, whether through hidden fees, valuable items being resold, or additional charges elsewhere.